-As an IIT Rehabilitation and Mental Health Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certificate recognized nationwide.
+As an Illinois Tech rehabilitation and mental health counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certificate recognized nationwide.
 You will also be eligible for counseling licensure as a Professional Counselor and a Clinical Professional Counselor within the state of Illinois.
 Illinois accepts the CRC examination as a qualifying professional counselor licensure exam (Please see your state licensing board for information on counseling licensure requirements in states other than Illinois).

 Applications are accepted for the fall term only, although they are considered on a rolling basis.
 However, applications and supporting documents must be received by March 15.
 Minimum requirements for admission include:

 - Minimum GPA 3.0

-- 3 Letters of recommendation (2 academic, 1 employer)
+- Three Letters of recommendation (two academic, one employer)